emma-l-dodd/emma-l-dodd.github.io/_pages/CV.md

 ---
 I am from the North of  England, and I did my combined bachelors and masters, MPhys, (Physics with astrophysics and cosmology), at Lancaster University.
+Here I was heavily involved with the [XGAL research and outreach team](https://xgalweb.wordpress.com).
-For my masters, I was supervised by Dr. David Sobral researching present-day globular clusters and modelling their evolution to predict if they would be observable with JWST at high redshift.
+For my masters, I was supervised by Dr. David Sobral in researching present-day globular clusters and modelling their evolution to predict if they would be observable with JWST at high redshift.

 Throughout my undergrad I also worked with high redshift galaxy data; looking at CII